trdwll/imglnx/README.md

 __The project isn't maintained anymore, but you're more than welcome to continue the development either on a fork etc or you can submit a PR here and I'll probably accept it.__

+imglnx consisted of 17462 images uploaded by 158 users so thank all of you users for making imglnx a wonderful project to have been apart of.

 imglnx changed ownership from me [@trdwll](https://github.com/trdwll) to a trusted friend on November 20, 2018.
 It's currently unknown if that friend will revive the project. _(I keep pestering that friend to revive imglnx so who knows what will happen in the future)_